IN.gov - Skip Navigation

 • Cable and video services

-The IURC, however, will still have jurisdiction to enforce or administer state and federal laws concerning:
+The IURC, however, still has jurisdiction to enforce or administer state and federal laws concerning:

 • Slamming and Cramming